ivy00johns/pwnagotchi-tools/README.md

 ----

 # Purpose
-This repo contains a number of scripts to automate the process of cracking Wi-Fi handshakes gathered by a `Pwnagotchi` using the `Hashcat` tooling, on both the OS X and Windows operating systems.
+I create this project to make the process of cracking Wi-Fi handshakes gathered by a `Pwnagotchi` using the `Hashcat` tooling, on both the OS X and Windows operating systems, easier.

 ![Pwnagotchi Logo](./images/pwnagotchi.gif)